 About the estate:

-A graduate in oenology, Alexandra de Vazeilles acquired this beautiful property in 2014.
-She cut her teeth at prestigious estates in Burgundy and Bordeaux.
-The entire vineyard, which ranges in age from 60 to over 100 years old, has been certified biodynamic since 2015.
-She seeks density in her wines, while maintaining a true finesse.
-The vinification process, which is adapted to each vintage, allows her to achieve this.
+A graduate in oenology, Alexandra de Vazeilles acquired this lovely estate in 2014.
+She honed her skills at prestigious estates in Burgundy and the Bordeaux region.
+The entire vineyard, ranging in age from 60 to over 100 years, has been certified biodynamic since 2015.
+She seeks density in her wines while maintaining true finesse.
+The winemaking process, which adapts to each vintage, allows for this.

 Jancis Robinson